 It’s also important to acknowledge a few potential downsides of positional trading:

-- Unexpected market events: Sudden events can impact your position negatively.
+- Unexpected market events: Sudden events may negatively impact your position.

-- Long-term commitment: Your money stays invested for longer, reducing liquidity.
+- Long-term commitment: Your money stays invested for longer, which may limit liquidity to some extent.

-- Requires discipline: Holding positions long-term can be emotionally challenging, especially during market downturns.
+- Requires discipline: Holding positions long-term may be emotionally challenging, especially during market downturns.

 How to trade using positional trading strategies